radu-luca/taskOSH/README.md

 First I used the maven framework to access the [sqlite Driver](https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc), and to work efficiently with CSV files I used [OpenCSV](https://mvnrepository.com/artifact/com.opencsv/opencsv) .

-After I got a connection to the database, I set auto commit on off because I will commit manually after all insert to increase the speed.
+After I got a connection to the database, I set auto commit off because I will commit manually after all insert to increase the speed.
 Also I used only one prepared statement fro insert to increase the performance.

 I used the DAO pattern for a object-oriented model of the data managed.

 With the help of OpenCSV the process of reading and writing is much easy.
-In the process of reading, I read line by line and I receive a list of strings, one string per coloumn so if the length of list is different of 10 (number of coloumns in table), then it's a line I'm writing in `bat-data<>.csv`( in folder logs).
+In the process of reading, I read line by line and I receive a list of strings, one string per column so if the length of list is different of 10 (number of columns in table), then it's a line I'm writing in `bat-data<>.csv`( in folder logs).
 Before inserting in `bad-data.csv` I check if exists a element who contains a comma, if exist then I double-quoted this element.
 Throughout this process I have a contour of successful and failed insertions in database and at the end I write in logs.txt the statistics.